syncfusion-content/javascript-docs/js/Introduction/KnockoutJS.md

 #### Two way binding

-It linksthe data model to an UI, thus making a smooth synchronization between them.
+It links the data model to an UI, thus making a smooth synchronization between them.
 Here, the **ko.observable** variable defined in the script section is bound to the widget’s properties instead of direct values, so that both can have a good data synchronization.
 In general, we could have more than one property bound to the same variable. **The properties of all the Syncfusion widgets that supports two-****way data-binding are** **depicted** here.

 The two-way data binding has been demonstrated in the below code with two DatePicker controls sharing the same **ko.observable** variable,